 DO YOU TAKE FINANCIAL DONATIONS OR PROFIT IN ANY WAY?

-No. I do this as a labour of love, and my payback is watching people on a nightly stroll stop to take pictures or tell me a simple "thank you" when I'm outside or through an email.
-If you feel so inclined, please donate to your local food bank, as there are families this time of year who could benefit much more through that kind of donation.
-I am recognized as a Bronze Leader with the United Way, so feel free to donate to them if so inclined.
+This year, 2021, will mark the first time we have taken donations.
+We have chosen to support SickKids Foundation, and they have graciously accepted.
+Outside of that, I do this as a labour of love, and my payback is watching people on a nightly stroll stop to take pictures or tell me a simple "thank you" when I'm outside or through an email.
+If you feel so inclined, please donate to SickKids by visiting our Merchandise page, or clicking the SickKids logo at the top-left of the page, as there are families this time of year who could benefit much more through that kind of donation.

 The music/audio heard in my show or shared in a video on Facebook or YouTube is copyright by their respective owners.
 I do not own the song(s), nor do I profit in any way by their use.
 All music is purchased through retail methods and can be proven via an auditable record of receipts.

 HOW DO YOU SYNC THE MEGA TREE AND OTHER PROPS TO MUSIC?